Ziggurat: Influence

-The shape of the ziggurat experienced a revival in modern architecture and Brutalist architecture starting in the 1970s.
+Although having only crude formal shape, which can be compared to the stepped ziggurats, the shape of the ziggurat experienced a revival in modern architecture and Brutalist architecture starting in the 1970s.
 The Al Zaqura Building is a government building situated in Baghdad.
 It serves the office of the prime minister of Iraq.
-The Babylon Hotel in Baghdad also is inspired by the ziggurat.
+The Babylon Hotel in Baghdad is also inspired by the ziggurat.
 The Chet Holifield Federal Building is colloquially known as "the Ziggurat" due to its form.
 It is a United States government building in Laguna Niguel, California, built between 1968 and 1971.
-Further examples include The Ziggurat in West Sacramento, California, and the SIS Building in London.
+Further examples include The Ziggurat in West Sacramento, California, the SIS Building in London, the Residentie Royal Ascot and Ernest Feysplein in Ostend, Belgium, and the Linnahall building in Tallinn, Estonia.